vapoursynth/vapoursynth/doc/functions/selectevery.rst

    Returns a clip with only some of the frames in every *cycle* selected.
 The *offsets* given must be between 0 and *cycle* - 1.

-   Here are some examples of useful operations...
+   Below are some examples of useful operations.

    Return even numbered frames, starting with 0::